 Janjira Sombatpoonsiri is an assistant professor in the Faculty of Political Science at Thammasat University in Thailand.
 Her research interests include the politics of nonviolent struggle and humor, social movements, conflict transformation, and security-sector reform.
 Sombatpoonsiri is also a co-secretary general of the Asia Pacific Peace Research Association.
 She has published op-eds in Thailand’s Matichon Newspaper, openDemocracy, Peace Direct, and the global edition of the Conversation.

 Marisa von Bülow is a professor at the Political Science Institute of the University of Brasília, Brazil.
 She is the author of several books and articles on social movements, digital activism, and transnational networks of civil society.
 She is the winner of the Luciano Tomassini Book Award of the Latin American Studies Association for the book Building Transnational Networks: Civil society and trade in the Americas (Cambridge University Press, 2010).
 She has also been a consultant for the World Bank and the UN Development Program on issues related to democracy, protests, and social movements in Latin America.

-Özge Zihnioğlu is an assistant professor in the Department of International Relations at Istanbul Kültür University in Turkey.
+Özge Zihnioğlu is an associate professor in the Department of International Relations at Istanbul Kültür University in Turkey.
 Her main research interests include the EU’s civil-society policy, Turkish civil society, and Turkey-EU relations.
 She led and took part in several projects funded by different national agencies.
 Zihnioğlu holds a PhD from Boğaziçi University in Istanbul and was a fellow at Yale University.
 In 2015, she received the Science Academy’s Young Scientist Award in Turkey.
 Zihnioğlu is also an Executive Committee member of the Young Science Academy Working Group at the Science Academy in Turkey.